md-yaseen/100DaysOfCode/Log.md

 2. Re-published my Github Page, it's not much but it's a start.

 **Thought's**: Need work more on my time management thing and actually start building simple projects.

+### Day 4: 25/09/2020, Friday
+**Today's Progress**: I could not work on anything today since there was a power cut whole day and my laptop battery goes out in 5mins without power supply.
+So yeah that's it, updating this at time of sleep.